-- Center a piece of batting on top of the backing -- the batting should be about the same size as the backing.
-Smooth to remove bumps.
+- Center a piece of batting on top of the backing—the batting should be about the same size as the backing.
+Smooth the surface with your hands to remove bumps.

 - Check the reverse side of the quilt top and remove loose threads.
 Trim long threads that may have been left at the ends of seams.

 - Center the marked quilt top right side up on top of the batting.
-Smooth the top to remove wrinkles.
+Once again, smooth the top to remove wrinkles.

 Baste the Quilt Sandwich to Hold Layers Together

-Basting is easy when you use the right tools and position your quilt sandwich on a surface that is at the right height and doesn't cause discomfort as you work.
-The size of the surface depends on the size of your quilt -- it should not fall off of the sides of a table or other flat area.
+Basting is easy when you use the right tools and position your quilt sandwich on a surface that's at the right height and doesn't cause discomfort as you work.
+The size of the surface depends on the size of your quilt—it should not fall off of the sides of a table or other flat area.